hushmesh/slate/source/includes/_meshin.md

 meshApi.meshin()
 ```

-After that you just need to use mesh in method inside your on click handler
+After that you just need to&nbsp;use mesh in&nbsp;method inside your `onClick` handler.

-After successful mesh in you're going to be redirected to the page, specified in the redirectUri
+After successful mesh in&nbsp;you&rsquo;re going to&nbsp;be&nbsp;redirected to&nbsp;the page, specified in&nbsp;the `redirectUri`.

-## How to generate code challenge and code verifier
+## How to&nbsp;generate code challenge and code verifier

-In order to get user tokens first you have to obtain the authorization code.
-Next you can exchange your authorization code and code verifier for tokens.

 > Generate challenge data example